Princeton scientists create a 'cauldron of brainstorming'

 There were still other questions from more members of the group, among them string theorists, condensed matter physicists, general relativists, materials scientists and researchers interested in the theoretical physics of biological systems.
 "The fact that disorder never decreases in a closed system is one of the guiding principles in many disciplines, from condensed matter to cosmology, so that concept was familiar to everyone there," Manning said later.
 "That's what makes this type of interdisciplinary research interesting and fruitful."

-The gathering of scientists from so many differing disciplines to hear a common topic is a hallmark of the Princeton Center for Theoretical Science, which staged the event in September.
+The gathering of scientists from so many differing disciplines to hear a common topic is a hallmark of the Princeton Center for Theoretical Science, which staged the event last month.
 The center, which formally opened its new quarters on the fourth floor of Jadwin Hall in September, serves as a meeting place for scientists of disparate backgrounds.
 Mathematics and the principles of physics are the common language spoken here.
-And the willingness to cross the boundaries of various scientific disciplines — either to find answers that relate to one’s own area or to seek out new questions elsewhere — is the price of admission.
+And the willingness to cross the boundaries of various scientific disciplines -- either to find answers that relate to one's own area or to seek out new questions elsewhere -- is the price of admission.